Adjectives are the words that describe the qualities of a noun or pronoun in a given sentence.

 When two objects are compared with each other, the latter term of comparison must exclude the former.

-a) Delhi is bigger than any other city in India.
-If we say
+Delhi is bigger than any other city in India. (correct)

-Kindly note the difference in this and previous rule.
+Kindly note the difference between this and the previous rule.

 Latter and last refer to position.

 The last player could not bat as he was injured.

 The latter chapters are very interesting.

 ‘Latter‘ is used when there are two only, ‘last‘ when there are more than two.

 Of Manohar, Syam and Joshi, the latter is a driver.
 (Incorrect)

 Of Manohor, Syam and Joshi, the last is a driver.
 (Correct)

 ‘Elder‘ and ‘eldest‘ are used only of persons (usually members of the same family).